Reviews and Comments

 Rydra Wong is a poet with such a great knack for learning languages that it borders on telepathy (body language is a language too, after all), and she uses her talent to decode the messages of the Invaders who, as the name suggests, are at war with her society.

 I'm not a linguist, but I believe that the scientific theories on which the premise of this book is based have been debunked , which didn't help my suspension of disbelief.
 Personally, I was much more interested in another idea Delany introduced: discorporate people.
 Basically, in the future we prove that ghosts do exist, we just haven't yet developed the technology needed to perceive them.
-Without technological intervention we simply …
+Without technological intervention …

 commented on Ogen van tijgers by Tonke Dragt (Torenhoog en mijlen breed, #2)